Bromsgrove District

-Bromsgrove is a local government district in Worcestershire, England.
-Its council is based in the town of Bromsgrove.
-It borders the built up area of Birmingham to the north.
+Bromsgrove is a local government district in north-east Worcestershire, England.
+It is named after its only town, Bromsgrove, where its council is based, but also includes several villages and surrounding rural areas.
+It borders the built-up area of Birmingham to the north.
 Other places in the district include Alvechurch, Aston Fields, Belbroughton, Catshill, Clent, Hagley, Rubery, Stoke Prior and Wythall.
-The current district was formed on 1 April 1974 by the merger of Bromsgrove urban district and Bromsgrove rural district.
-Bromsgrove forms part of the Greater Birmingham & Solihull Local Enterprise Partnership.
+The population at the 2021 census was 99,475.